Formal Attire Guide: What to Wear to Every Event

 Black Tie Optional and Black Tie Preferred

 Black tie optional is the dress code that causes the most confusion.
 It means the host expects a formal atmosphere but acknowledges that not every guest owns a tuxedo.
-According to etiquette expert Lizzie Post of the Emily Post Institute, the guideline is straightforward: wear black tie if you have it, and wear your most formal dark suit if you do not.
+According to etiquette expert Lizzie Post of the Emily Post Institute, the guideline is straightforward: wear black tie if you have it, and wear your most formal dark suit if you don't.

 For women: The same options as black tie apply.
 Floor-length gowns, cocktail dresses, formal jumpsuits, and dressy separates in elevated fabrics all work.
 The flexibility lies primarily in length and level of embellishment.